MyScript/MyScriptJS/README.md

 ## Contribute

-If you wish to contribute to MyScriptJS, feel free to fork it!
+If you would like to extend MyScriptJS for your needs, feel free to fork it!
 Please sign our [Contributor License Agreement](CONTRIBUTING.md) before submitting your pull request.

 ## Share your feedback